Who We Are

 Our mission is to convene and develop leaders and companies who value connection, community, and courageous leadership.

 The first StartingBloc Institute was held in 2005 and immediately, it became clear that not only were mission-driven professionals seeking a space to explore their new business ideas, but they were also seeking community and a container for support.
-In those days, StartingBloc was built for 18-27 year olds and served primarily as a launch point for our Fellows.
+In those days, StartingBloc was built for 18-27 year olds and served primarily as a launch point for leaders creating a career as a social entrepreneur.

 Under the leadership of Cesar Gonzalez and presently, Kristine Sloan, StartingBloc has taken a step back and begun to look at the landscape of work and leadership as a whole.
 Now, our position is that no matter where you’re working or what your company’s intended focus is, there must be an ethical and moral foundation to what you’re doing.